Children and young people

 - 13% of adults in 2021–22 had witnessed partner violence against a parent before the age of 15.

-Children and young people are particularly at risk of experiencing the effects of family, domestic and sexual violence (FDSV).
+Children and young people are particularly at risk of experiencing family, domestic and sexual violence (FDSV) and its effects.
 Violence to children and young people often occurs in homes and family settings.
 For children and young people who experience or are exposed to FDSV, the harm caused can be serious and long-lasting, affecting their health, wellbeing, education, and social and emotional development (Boxall et al. 2021; Campo 2015; DSS 2022; Toivonen and Backhouse 2018).

-Experiences and exposure to FDSV can also increase the probability of the child or young person using violence in their home and later in life (Fitz-Gibbon et al. 2022; Ogilvie et al. 2022).
+Though most children and young people who have experienced or been exposed to FDSV will not go on to perpetrate it, experiences of FDSV can increase the possibility of some children or young people using violence in their home and later in life (Fitz-Gibbon et al. 2022; Ogilvie et al. 2022).
 This process can be referred to as the intergenerational transmission of violence, for further discussion, see Family and domestic violence.

 This page presents the available national data and research on violence and abuse experienced by children and young people in the context of FDSV in Australia.